MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-to-receive-and-convert-electronic-documents.md

 # Receive and Convert Electronic Documents

 > [!NOTE]
-> This contect if applicable only on Business Central versions before 2023 release wave 2.
-From this version, there is a new functionality abou E-Documents.
-Mored detaisl here: [Set up e-documents](finance-how-setup-edocuments.md).
+> The content in this article is only applicable for versions of Dynamics 365 Business Central that were released before 2023 release wave 2.
+In 2023 release wave 2, new functionality for E-Documents is included.
+To learn more, see [Set up e-documents](finance-how-setup-edocuments.md).

 The generic version of [!INCLUDE[prod_short](includes/prod_short.md)] supports receiving electronic invoices and credit memos in the PEPPOL format, which is supported by the largest providers of document exchange services.
 To receive an invoice from a vendor as an electronic PEPPOL document, you process the document in the Incoming Documents page to convert it to a purchase invoice or general journal line in [!INCLUDE[prod_short](includes/prod_short.md)].